joshcubes/Juliet-TV-Thing/readme.md

 Simply visit the link in your browser to use the visualizer.
 Adjust the settings using the settings menu ('S' or click in the top left corner) and enjoy.

+You can also download the project and host it locally, it's just a simple webpage, nowt special at all.

 ## License